agordillo/LOEP/README.md

 LOEP can provide Learning Object evaluation to e-Learning systems in an open, low cost, reliable and effective way.
 Repositories of educational resources can use LOEP to implement quality control policies and to enhance search services and recommender systems.

-The last release can be seen [here](https://github.com/agordillo/LOEP/releases).
+The last releases can be seen [here](https://github.com/agordillo/LOEP/releases), and the future features and ongoing developments are shown on this [page](https://github.com/agordillo/LOEP/milestones).

 # Features and components